 EDUCATION AND TRAINING

 Rebecca has a Bachelors Degree (BA) in Psychology from Clark University and a Masters Degree in Social Work (MSW) from Simmons College.
 She is a Certified Diplomate of the Academy of Cognitive Therapy, a world renowned association founded by leading clinicians, educators, and researchers in the field of cognitive therapy.
-It is a multidisciplinary certifying organization specifically for cognitive-behavioral therapy that evaluates applicants’ knowledge and ability before granting certification.
+It is a multidisciplinary organization that evaluates applicants’ knowledge and ability before granting certification.

 Prior to opening her private practice, she worked in adult inpatient and outpatient psychiatric settings providing individual and group therapy.
 While at Brigham and Women's Outpatient Psychiatry Department she received post graduate training in CBT for anxiety and mood disorders and provided clinical supervision to Social Work Staff and Interns.
 She also led and co-led a DBT and CBT Mindfulness group.